VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 end subroutine data_for_extra_profile_columns
 ```
 Note that most of this was boilerplate.
-We needed to set to integers (in the `how_many_extra_*` functions) to 1 instead of 0, and then we needed to set the names and values in the `data_for_extra_*` subroutines.
+We needed to set two integers (in the `how_many_extra_*` functions) to 1 instead of 0, and then we needed to set the names and values in the `data_for_extra_*` subroutines.
 For the profile case, we had to do a loop to set the value of the ratio for each zone, and since `extra_heat` is of type `auto_diff_real_star_order1`, we had to use the `val` member to get the actual value of the extra heating at each zone.

 After re-running the model and uploading the output to MESA Explorer, here's what we get.
 First, the history plot of the ratio of total extra heating to total nuclear heating:
 ![History Plot of L_ratio](../ratio_history.svg)